ray-bun/LNMarkets_Trading_Bot/README.md

 # Running the bot

 ```
-node startBot.js
+node dist/startBot.js
 ```

-I recommend using CRON or scheduler to run your bot every 5 mins etc..
+I recommend using CRON or scheduler to run your bot every 5 mins - hourly etc..

 #Future improvements

 - Web interface
 - Auto create database

-#Warning
+# Warning

 Educational only.
 Use it at your own risk.
 I am not responsible for any financial loss.